 We run our throughput analysis on the datasets containing read and reference segment pairs.
-Each of the \editedII{datasets} collected for this purpose includes 30 million pairs in total.
-We calculate the runtime taken for the filtration of a single pair out of 30 million, then we determine the total number of pairs that can be filtered in 40 minutes in order to have \editedII{a} fair throughput comparison with the other tools.
-We report two different time measurements for throughput analysis: \textit{kernel time} and \textit{filter time}. \textit{Kernel time} denotes the time taken only by GPU devices and we record this time by using CUDA Event API.
-Since GateKeeper-GPU uses batched kernel calls, we add all kernel times in an execution and report the sum. \textit{Filter time} represents the total time spent for filtering, including host operations such as data transfer and encoding the sequences.
+Each dataset collected for this purpose includes 30 million pairs in total.
+We calculate the runtime taken for the filtration of a single pair out of 30 million, then determine the total number of pairs that can be filtered in 40 minutes to have a fair throughput comparison with the other tools.

+We report two different time measurements for throughput analysis: \textit{kernel time} and \textit{filter time}. \textit{Kernel time} denotes the time taken only by GPU devices and we record this time using CUDA Event API.
+Since GateKeeper-GPU uses batched kernel calls, we add all kernel times in execution and report the sum. \textit{Filter time} represents the total time spent for filtering, including host operations such as data transfer and encoding the sequences.
 Therefore, we measure filter time from the host's perspective.
-For both of these measurements, we also provide different results for encoding the pairs by \editedII{the} host (CPU) and \editedII{the} device (GPU).
+For both of these measurements, we also provide different results for encoding the pairs by the host~(CPU) and the device~(GPU).
 In multi-GPU throughput analysis, kernel time represents the time of the device, which takes the longest time to complete among all other active devices.
-In all of our timing experiments, we run the tests 10 times and report the arithmetic mean to minimize the effect of random experimental errors on results.
+In all of our timing experiments, we run the tests ten times and report the arithmetic mean to minimize the effect of random experimental errors on results.

 We compare GateKeeper-GPU's filtering throughput with its CPU version comprehensively and make a brief comparison with its FPGA version~\cite{Alser2017}.
-In order to maintain fairness as much as possible, we implement GateKeeper-CPU in multicore fashion and report results of 12 cores.
+To maintain fairness as much as possible, we implement GateKeeper-CPU in a multicore fashion and report the results of 12 cores.